-If you want to stop smoking, you can make small changes to your lifestyle that may help you resist the urge to light up:
+If you want to stop smoking, you can make small changes to your lifestyle that may help you resist the need to smoke:

 - Think positive and make a plan to quit smoking

-- Consider what you’re eating and drinking – are there certain things that make you more tempted to light up?
+- Think about what you are eating and drinking – are there certain things that make you more tempted to light up?

 - Talk to your friends and family about your plans – they may want to quit too!

 - Get moving and head out for a walk – exercise is proven to cut cravings.

 There are many aids available to help you quit smoking; some of these include the nicotine patch, nicotine chewing gum and nasal/mouth sprays.
 Another way which is increasingly popular is e-cigarettes; however these are not available on prescription.

 Quitting can be hard but you’re four times more likely to quit successfully with the free NHS specialist support available in Doncaster.

 - Telephone: 0800 612 0011 (free from landlines) or 0330 660 1166 (free from most mobiles)